jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 ### 9E Service of summons
 (1) Every summons issued under clause 9D must be served on the person to whom it is directed, either by personally delivering it to that person or, if that person refuses to accept it, by bringing it to that person’s attention, within a reasonable time before the time specified in the summons for that person’s attendance.
-(2) There must be paid or tendered to the witness at the time of service of the summons, or at any other reasonable time before the time at which the witness’s attendance is required, the sum that the Registrar estimates to be payable to the witness under clause 9G for allowances and travelling expenses (but not for fees).
+(2) There must be paid or tendered to the witness at the time of service of the summons, or at any other reasonable time before the time at which the witness’s attendance is required, the sum that an officer of a Disputes Tribunal estimates to be payable to the witness under clause 9G for allowances and travelling expenses (but not for fees).
 (3) A witness is not obliged to comply with a summons issued under clause 9D unless the sum specified in subclause (2) is paid or tendered to the witness in accordance with that subclause.

 ### 9F Obligation on witness to attend extends to adjourned proceedings